-There are three things that can limit the fault coverage achieved by circular BIST.
+There are three things that can limit the fault coverage achieved by circular BIST:

-- Limit Cycling.
-If the circular chain gets stuck in a cycle before a sufficient set of test patterns is generated, than the fault coverage can be low.
+- Limit Cycling If the circular chain gets stuck in a cycle before a sufficient set of test patterns is generated, then the fault coverage can be low.
 Simulation can be used to check whether limit cycling occurs.
 If so, then a different initial seed can be tried, or the chain can be reordered.
-However, results were shown in [12] that while these techniques can help, they do not always work.
-A method for finding the longest acyclic path in the state transition diagram was described in [12].
-This approach works in some cases but is computationally intensive for large circuits. - 2) Correlations in Test Patterns.
-It may not be possible to generate test patterns for some faults regardless of the test length because of correlations due to the circuit structure.
+However, results were shown in [Corno 94] that while these techniques can help, they do not always work.
+A method for finding the longest acyclic path in the state transition diagram was described in [Corno 94].
+This approach works in some cases, but is computationally intensive for large circuits. - 2.
+Correlations in Test Patterns It may not be possible to generate test patterns for some faults regardless of the test length because of correlations due to the circuit structure.
 Avoiding register adjacency helps reduce this problem considerably, but there are many other sources of correlation that can occur due to reconvergence after multiple clock cycles.
-Some examples of a few different types of correlation that can occur in circular BIST structures were shown in [9].
-Techniques for analyzing word-level correlation are described in [13]. - 3) Random-Pattern-Resistant (RPR) Faults.
-RPR faults can only be detected by a relatively small number of test patterns, and thus are hard to detect in any pseudorandom BIST scheme.
-Inserting test points to increase the detection probability for RPR faults is complicated in circular BIST.
-Inserting a control point completely changes the sequence of test patterns that are generated, hence simulation-based approaches for test point insertion are not effective.
+Some examples of a few different types of correlation that can occur in circular BIST structures were shown in [Carletta 94].
+Techniques for analyzing word-level correlation are described in [Carletta 95]. - 3.
+Random-Pattern-Resistant Faults Random-patternresistant (r.p.r.) faults can only be detected by a relatively small number of test patterns, and thus are hard to detect in any pseudo-random BIST scheme.
+Inserting test points to increase the detection probability for r.p.r. faults is complicated in circular BIST.
+Inserting a control point completely changes the sequence of test patterns that are generated, hence simulation based approaches for test point insertion are not effective.
 Moreover, inserting control points can introduce register adjacency.
-However, observation-point insertion can be still be used.

 This paper proposes a unified approach for solving all three of the problems listed above.
 The idea is to add a small amount of logic that causes the circular chain to skip to particular states.
 This "state skipping" logic alters the state transition diagram.
-If simulation indicates that the circular chain gets stuck in a limit cycle, then state-skipping logic can be used to jump out of the cycle.
-State-skipping logic can also be used to break correlations in the test patterns, and it can be used to jump to states that detect random-pattern-resistant faults.
+If simulation indicates that the circular chain gets stuck in a limit cycle, then state skipping logic can be used to jump out of the cycle.
+State skipping logic can also be used to break correlations in the test patterns, and it can be used to jump to states that detect random-pattern-resistant faults.

-An example of state-skipping logic is shown in Fig. 2.
-When the chain reaches state 1011, if the next state in the sequence would normally be 1000, then the state-skipping logic would cause it to skip to state 1100 instead.
-Note that the state-skipping logic is added in the chain interconnect and not in the functional logic, so no delay is added on system paths.
+An example of state skipping logic is shown in Fig. 3.
+When the chain reaches the state 1011, if the next state in the sequence would normally be 1000, then the state skipping logic would cause it to skip to the state 1100 instead.
+Note that the state skipping logic is added in the chain interconnect and not in the functional logic, so no delay is added on system paths.